vallejo

 THOUGHTS FROM OTHERS

 Battaglia recalls the first time he met Bob Hart Jr. "It was at a show, and with my background in the Saddlehorse business, we always kept everything in the aisles just so.
 We were stabled across from the Harts, and I was busy sweeping the aisles and cleaning tack.
 Mama Hart yelled at Bobby 'Look what they're doing -- you better get busy and sweep your aisle and get your tack cleaned too!'"
+Illinois trainer Brian Scoggins is impressed with Bob Hart's willingness to go outside of the breed to learn.
+He has known Bob for 20 years, and recognizes him as a fierce competitor with an intense desire to win.
+"He is all business," states Scoggins.

-Wendy Griffith of Ventura Farms has a great deal of admiration and respect for Bob Hart Jr. as well.
+Wendy Potts of Freewill Farms has a great deal of admiration and respect for Bob Hart Jr. as well.
 She has spent some time working with Bob and was very impressed.
 "He has good methods of dealing with horses, and is a very good teacher with the rare ability to clearly explain his methods," Wendy says.
 "He also has a good relationship with his horses, not at all impersonal.
 Bob's horses go well because they're trained well.
 I've learned a lot from Bob, and am looking forward to learning more."

 "Bob is a horseman's horseman," states Joe Betten.
 "He is a perfectly balanced combination of what I call 'doing' and 'being.'
 Doing refers to his drive and ambition, and being has to do with his total understanding of the horse.
 He is a great teacher."

-THE VALLEJO III APPROACH
+THE VALLEJO III, INC APPROACH

 Bob is generous with his talent and knowledge, sharing freely with other trainers.
 He recognizes how much he has gained by spending time working with other trainers, and notes that it helps him gain perspective, and he reciprocates by passing this knowledge along to the other trainers who come to Vallejo III to learn.
 In turn, verbalizing his techniques reaffirms his procedures and freshens his own perspective.